St John Bosco Arts College

 There will be opportunities for you to discuss this at Parent’s Evenings with your child’s form tutor and subject teachers.

 - What support will there be for my child’s overall wellbeing?

 There are many ways in which your child’s wellbeing will be supported.
 Our college has a strong pastoral team who will provide help and guidance for students.
 This team includes the form tutor, Pupil Progress Coordinator, the Head of Care and Safeguarding, the school chaplain and the manager of the Laura Vicuna Centre.
-If necessary the Pupil Progress Coordinator will inform staff of any needs your child may have on the Pastoral Care Register.
-In addition to this, the school also has its own provision of a small nurture base for KS3 students.
-The nurture base is used to help support those students with social, emotional and mental health needs, particularly where a young person has difficulty in attending school.
+If necessary the Pupil Progress Coordinator will inform staff of any needs your child may have on a Pastoral Care Register.
+In addition to this, the school have a KS3 nurture provision accessible for students who may be experiencing SEMH needs.
 Break and lunch time clubs are available for those students who prefer a quieter space to sit during these social times, which are supervised by a member of staff.
-If your child has medical needs you may be invited into the college along with the relevant member from health services to discuss your child’s Health Care Plan.
+If your child has medical needs you may be invited into the college along with the relevant member of staff from health services to discuss your child’s Medical Plan.
 Parents of pupils who need to take medication during the school day, will have to complete the necessary paperwork held at the school office, where all medication is kept and accounted for, in line with the school’s medical policy.

 - What specialist services and expertise are available at or accessed by the school?